 The Islamic State’s short-lived dominion over some of the most archaeologically rich territories in the “Cradle of Civilization” of Mesopotamia gave it control over many of the region’s most valuable cultural assets.
 And the group exploited this to maximum effect.
 Setting itself apart from terrorist organizations like al-Qaida and the Taliban, whether in Afghanistan or Yemen, the Islamic State was able to commodify cultural heritage as a resource that could simultaneously provide financial sustainability and propaganda value, compounding the psychological impact of its terrorism on civilian populations.
 Notably, it ushered in a new era of terrorism financing fueled by the black market trade in cultural property.

 Although the looting of antiquities is a centuries-old practice, such objects had never before been converted into an extractive resource by a terrorist group.
-The existence of a robust, and largely unregulated, international market for art and antiquities dominated by Western nations provided ample opportunities to launder movable cultural artifacts into the global marketplace—opportunities that are not available when trafficking in oil, weapons or other traditional sources of terrorist financing.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+The existence of a robust, and largely unregulated, international market for art and antiquities dominated by Western nations provided ample opportunities to launder movable cultural artifacts into the global marketplace—opportunities that are not available when trafficking in oil, weapons or other traditional sources of terrorist financing.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 It is no surprise, then, that antiquities trafficking across the Middle East has caught the world’s attention.
 Yet the world’s understanding of how traffickers operate, and how the rise of the internet has fueled their activities, remains limited.
 Specifically, the use of social media platforms, most of all Facebook, for this kind of trafficking has added a new and largely unexplored challenge to combating it.